vectordotdev/vector/website/docs/reference/sinks/aws_cloudwatch_logs.md

 ### request_retry_backoff_secs

 The amount of time to wait before attempting a failed request again.
+See [Retry Policy](#retry-policy) for more info.

 </Field>